Case Study: Connecting Google Sheets to Power BI

 Context

-The client’s team was heavily using Google Sheets for collaborative work — budgets, trackers, and project logs.
+The client’s team was working on Google Sheets for budgets, trackers, and project logs due to its real-time collaboration and cloud-based nature.

 The Smart Fix: Web Connector + Published Link